jibrinx/jibrinx.github.io/index.md

 ## Research Interests

-I’m building a career at the intersection of biostatistics, epidemiology, and machine learning, with a focus on improving how we model, detect, and respond to infectious disease outbreaks—especially in Africa.
+I’m building a career at the intersection of biostatistics, epidemiology, and machine learning, with a focus on improving how we model, detect, and respond to infectious disease outbreaks.
 My work explores how Bayesian modeling, uncertainty quantification, and simulation-based inference can make epidemic forecasting more accurate, interpretable, and actionable for real-world decision-making.
-I care deeply about open and reproducible science and ensuring that the benefits of these tools reach the people and places most at risk.  <br>
+I care deeply about open and reproducible science and ensuring that the benefits of these methods/tools reach the people and places most at risk.  <br>

 ## Recent News